COVID-19 Reopening Plan at Harbour Massage Therapy

 3. You will be required to use hand sanitiser upon your arrival

-4. You will be encouraged to wear a mask during the treatment and have the choice of wearing your own cloth or paper mask or using a paper one that we will supply for $2.
-The face cradle will be covered with a pillow case to allow you to remove your mask while lying face down.
+4. You will be required to wear a mask during the treatment and have the choice of wearing your own cloth or paper mask or using a paper one that we will supply for $2.
+The face cradle will have a clean pillow case attached to it to act as a barrier when you are face down, to allow you to remove your mask while lying face down only.

 5. Your massage therapist will conduct a COVID-19 screening with you

-6. Your massage therapist will discuss informed consent surrounding COVID-19 exposure risk with you and you will be required to sign an informed consent form
+6. Your massage therapist will discuss informed consent surrounding COVID-19 exposure risk with you.

 7. When possible, we will maintain a distance of 6 feet between us

 8. You will be reminded of the importance of avoiding face-touching as coronavirus can be spread by touch if a person has used their hands to cover a cough or a sneeze.
 We suggest that you use a tissue if you have an itch must be addressed; we have tissues on-hand at all times.